gmayday1997/pytorch_CAM/README.md

-# Discriminative Localization with Image-Level Label
+# Discriminative Localization with Image-Level Annotation
 Pytorch implementation of "Learning Deep Features for Discriminative Localization"

 B. Zhou, A. Khosla, A. Lapedriza, A. Oliva, and A. Torralba